 A special team will investigate the Gorakhpur hospital deaths, says CM Adityanath

-He said the media will have access to the wards to report on the facts of the case as they are.
+He said the media will have access to the wards to check and report on the upkeep of the facilities.

 Uttar Pradesh Chief Minister Adityanath on Sunday said that a team of doctors from Delhi had arrived at the Baba Raghav Das Medical College and Hospital in Gorakhpur district to look into the deaths of more than 60 children at the institute.
-He had said that the children had died of encephalitis, though reports had alleged that they had died after a shortage of oxygen supply to the hospital.
+He had said on Saturday that the children had died of encephalitis, though reports had alleged that they had died after a shortage of oxygen supply to the hospital.

 “The matter will be investigated thoroughly,” Adityanath said.
-“The guilty in medical services will be given exemplary punishment.”
+“The guilty in medical services will be given exemplary punishment.
+A special team has been constituted to investigate the deaths.”

-The chief minister also invited the media to the hospital to report on the facts as they are.
-He said the reporters and photographers will have access to the hospital wards.

-“A special team has been constituted to investigate the deaths,” he said.
-“Prime Minister Narendra Modi is concerned over the children’s deaths in Gorakhpur, and the Centre is ready to help the Uttar Pradesh government.”
+The chief minister also invited the media to the hospital to report on the facts as they are, and that reporters and photographers will have access to the hospital wards to check the upkeep of the facilities.
+“Prime Minister Narendra Modi is concerned over the children’s deaths in Gorakhpur,” he said, adding that the Centre was ready to help the Uttar Pradesh government.

 Calling it a “fight against encephalitis”, Adityanath said more than 90 lakh children are vaccinated for encephalitis.
 “Nobody can be more sensitive towards those children than me,” he added.
 “This is my fourth visit to BRD Hospital.”